Learn Something New: The Crochet Cast On

 This cast on looks like a chain, which is probably why it’s also known as the chain-edge cast on.
 It matches the standard bind off (knit two stitches, pass the right over the left), and it’s great to use on something like a washcloth or a scarf, where you want the cast-on row to match the bind-off row.

-In Step 3, notice how Ann is holding both the needle and the yarn tail in her left hand.
+In Steps 3 and 4, notice how Ann is holding both the needle and the yarn tail in her left hand.
 This is essential for getting the correct tension, for making sure that the tail doesn’t flop around and get in the way!
 It might look a little fiddly, but when you’re casting on, you’ll notice that you automatically figure out how to manipulate both the needle and the tail.
 If you don’t, you’ll find it hard to work the cast on.

 Next time I talk about this video, I’ll share a bind-off technique!